Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Holevo Information

-where $S_{E}$ is the von Neumann entropy \eqref{eq_vonneumann}, derived from the covariance matrix describing Eve's information and $S_{E|B}$ is determined by the symplectic eigenvalues\footnote{See Appendix~\ref{sec_vonneumann} for a definition of the von Neumann entropy and symplectic eigenvalues.} of the same matrix after a projective (homodyne or heterodyne) measurement has been performed by Bob.
-The actual covariance matrix used to compute $S_{E}$ and $S_{E|B}$ depends on which kind of eavesdropping attack is assumed.
+where $S_{E}$ is the von Neumann entropy \eqref{eq_vonneumann} of the state accessible to Eve for collective measurement and $S_{E|B}$ is the von Neumann entropy of the same state after a projective (homodyne or heterodyne) measurement has been performed by Bob.
+The entropies $S_{E}$ and $S_{E|B}$ are determined by the symplectic eigenvalues\footnote{See Appendix~\ref{sec_vonneumann} for a definition of the von Neumann entropy and symplectic eigenvalues.} of the covariance matrices describing these states.
+The actual quantum state from which $S_{E}$ are $S_{E|B}$ derived depends on which kind of eavesdropping attack is assumed.
 For a simplified security analysis it is very convenient to assume that Eve holds a purification of Alice's and Bob's mutual state $\rho_{AB}$.
 Fortunately there don't need to be made any kinds of assumptions on \emph{what purification} exactly Eve holds.
-This is due to the freedom-in-purifications theorem which states that for any two ancillary states $\rho_{E_{1}}$ and $\rho_{E_{2}}$ which purify $\rho_{AB}$ such that $\rho_{ABE_{1}}$ and $\rho_{ABE_{2}}$ are both pure, there exists a unitary transformation $U_{E_{1}}$ acting on $\rho_{E_{1}}$ which transforms $\rho_{ABE_{1}}$ into $\rho_{ABE_{2}}$:
+This is due to the freedom-in-purifications theorem~\cite{nielsen2010quantum} which states that for any two ancillary states $\rho_{E_{1}}$ and $\rho_{E_{2}}$ which purify $\rho_{AB}$ such that $\rho_{ABE_{1}}$ and $\rho_{ABE_{2}}$ are both pure, there exists a unitary transformation $U_{E_{1}}$ acting on $\rho_{E_{1}}$ which transforms $\rho_{ABE_{1}}$ into $\rho_{ABE_{2}}$:

 Since the von Neumann entropy is invariant under unitary transformations:

 any purification of $\rho_{AB}$ that Eve may possess will result in the same entropy and hence the same Holevo information $\chi_{EB}$.